gerivanc/entropy-password-generator/SECURITY.md

 | 1.0.x   | :white_check_mark: |
 | < 1.0   | :x:                |

+## Test PyPI Usage
+The Test PyPI release of EntroPy Password Generator is intended for testing purposes only and should not be used in production environments.
+For production use, please install the package from the official PyPI repository.

 ## Reporting a Vulnerability

 If you discover a security vulnerability in the EntroPy Password Generator, please report it promptly to ensure the safety of all users.
 Follow these steps: